gnolang/gno/gnoland/docs/peace.md

 of new complexity to the hub.
 WASM itself, as well as CosmWASM.
 WASM as a spec and its implementations are still maturing, and though available on browsers, and some blockchains, it still hasn't gone through the gauntlet of time.
-All new complex technologies like WASM, like Java, Linux, and even Go, in hindsight have numerous bugs that could have or were used maliciously.
+All new complex technologies like WASM, Java, Linux, and even Go, in hindsight have numerous bugs that could have or were used maliciously.
 The same will be true of any WASM integration with the hub, and this potential for exploits combined with the massive potential rewards (especially of pegged PoW tokens) makes such exploits an inevitability.

 In Juno recently there was a bug that halted the chain for three days.
 Worse can happen on the Cosmos Hub.
-The very identity of the Cosmos Hub (it's most valuable asset is specifically a schelling point brand, of being a "common IBC hub") is threatened if a bug were to result in the theft or loss of coins.
+The very identity of the Cosmos Hub (its most valuable asset is specifically a schelling point brand, of being a "common IBC hub") is threatened if a bug were to result in the theft or loss of coins.
 On platforms like Ethereum or Polkadot, perhaps they would have a better time